If you’re ever at the Fulton Theatre and hear an ear piercing note shatter the air, don’t necessarily assume it’s coming from rehearsals…

 The Fulton House was built partially over the foundations of the old Lancaster jail.
 Fourteen Conestoga Indians that escaped from the Paxton Boys massacre were once housed there.
 They were in jail to protect them from the anti-Indian hysteria of the time, but unfortunately, it didn’t go as planned.
 A mob rushed the jail, took the Indians and then tortured and killed them.
 It’s said you can still hear the screams of the Conestogas from the corner of the building built over the old prison’s foundation.

 So the next time you’re looking for a spooky place to visit, head on over to the Fulton Opera House!
-Happy Halloween!
+Have a happy Halloween!